A potelyt.com – Photography & Imaging Resources

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X Mark II has a lens built in, whereas the A7 II is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A7 II and their specifications in the Sony FE Lens Catalog.

-Concerning battery life, the G7X Mark II gets 265 shots out of its NB-13L battery, while the A7 II can take 350 images on a single charge of its NP-FW50 power pack.
+Concerning battery life, the G7X Mark II gets 265 shots out of its Canon NB-13L battery, while the A7 II can take 350 images on a single charge of its Sony NP-FW50 power pack.
 The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.